domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 Liberté, égalité, fraternité. --Maximilien Robespierre, French lawyer (& highly influential figure of the French Revolution)

 If it ain't baroque, don't fix it. --Ms. Bach (my former music teacher)

+There's no such thing as a synonym.
+No two words are exact synonyms. --S.M. (personal conversation)